Japan eyes quasi-state of emergency for Tokyo during Olympics

-The central government is considering placing Tokyo under a quasi-state of emergency during the Olympics, after a number of health experts expressed concerns over a potential spike in COVID-19 cases, a government official said Monday.
+The government is considering placing Tokyo under a quasi-state of emergency during the Olympics, given that a number of health experts have expressed concern over a potential spike in COVID-19 cases, according to government officials.

-The Olympics are due to begin on July 23, but public fears persist about a surge in coronavirus infections triggered by an influx of people into the capital and more contagious variants of the virus.
+The Olympics are due to begin July 23, but public fears persist about a surge of coronavirus infections triggered by an influx of people into the capital and driven by more contagious variants.

 Since late April, Tokyo has been under a stricter state of emergency, but it will likely end on June 20 as a fourth wave of infections has somewhat abated.

+In addition to Tokyo, nine prefectures including Hokkaido, Osaka and Fukuoka are currently under the emergency.

-The government is now planning to switch to a quasi-emergency with smaller fines for noncompliance under which restaurants and bars will still be asked to shorten opening hours but may be allowed to serve alcohol.
+The government is now planning to lift the emergency in most of the prefectures and to shift several of them to a quasi-emergency with smaller fines for noncompliance under which restaurants and bars will still be asked to shorten opening hours but may be allowed to serve alcohol.

+The government will consider whether to maintain the planned quasi-state of emergency through the Olympics, due to close on Aug.
+8, or to lift it and impose it again before the games open, the officials said Monday.

+"We will take measures appropriately.
+There will be no cancellation or postponement (of the Olympics)," said one of the officials, who spoke on condition of anonymity.

 Under a quasi-state of emergency, governors are allowed to impose measures in specific areas rather than entire prefectures.